 What is being done for vocational and technical qualifications in 2022?

 Adaptations for Vocational and Technical Qualifications have been confirmed, following consultation.
-Colleges and schools are now being made aware of these changes by their awarding organisations.
+Colleges and schools have been made aware of these changes by their awarding organisations.

 When will students get their results?

 A and AS level results day will be held on 18th August 2022.

 GCSE results day will be held on 25th August 2022.

 VTQs most similar to GCSEs and A levels, that are used for progression, should be awarded on or before GCSE and A level results day.
 Other types of qualifications such as Functional Skills Qualifications, and those that are not tied to an academic year will continue to be awarded throughout the year.

 What are your contingency plans in the event that exams cannot go ahead?